 The minimal requirements to enroll in a certification program are a high school diploma and English fluency.
 Prospective teachers who want to work abroad can get certified through a fast-paced TESOL program like the American TESOL Online.

 Students can also enroll in bachelor’s degree programs in ESL or TESOL online or in traditional university classes, which will enable them to work abroad or in the United States.
-Prospective teachers who already have bachelor’s degrees (do not have to be in ESL or TESOL) can get their master’s degrees in ESL through a program like our partner the USC Rossier School of Education.
+Prospective teachers who already have bachelor’s degrees (do not have to be in ESL or TESOL) can get their master’s degrees in ESL through a program.

 Masters of Arts in Teaching TESOL programs may require candidates to sit for a number of tests and pass them with specific scores for admission.